mohae/firkin/README.md

 firkin
 ======

 Firkin is a small package of containers.

-Firkin implements a queue, either bounded or unbounded, as a ring queue.
+Firkin implements queues: unbounded, circular queue, and heap based priority queue.

 Firkin implements a stack, either bounded or unbounded.